rumpkernel-attic/rumpkernel-netbsd-src/README.md

+_DEPRECATED: use src-netbsd.
+This repository is scheduled for removal in 6/2015_

 This repository contains a git mirror of the NetBSD sources used by [buildrump.sh](https://github.com/anttikantee/buildrump.sh).
 The contents are best accessed by using the "checkout" command of the buildrump.sh